peter88213/novelibre/docs/template/index.md

 ## Credits

-The icons are made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
+The app icons are made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
+The toolbar icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The original black and white icons were colored for this plugin by the maintainer.

 ## License